Edit

 The utcdatetime data type combines the date type and the timeOfDay type.
 A utcdatetime variable also holds information about the time zone, however, this information can't be accessed in code.

 The format for a utcdatetime literal is yyyy-mm-ddThh:mm:ss.
-The uppercase "T" is required.
-This format can be written without quotation marks.
+The uppercase "T" between the date part and the time part is required.
 The minimum value is 1900-01-01T00:00:00, and the maximum value is 2154-12-31T23:59:59.
 This maximum value matches the upper range of date and timeOfDay.
 The smallest unit of time in utcdatetime is one second.

 A utcdatetime variable that has been declared but hasn't been initialized has the default value 1900-01-01T00:00:00.
-This value is the value that is returned by DateTimeUtil::minValue().
+This value is returned by DateTimeUtil::minValue().
 Some functions treat an input parameter of this minimum value as null.
 For example, the DateTimeUtil::toStr method returns an empty string, however, the DateTimeUtil::addSeconds method returns a usable utcdatetime value.

 There are no implicit conversions for the utcdatetime data type.
 The DateTimeUtil class provides many methods that you can use to manipulate utcdatetime values.